 Here's a desktop support resume template made with our online resume builder tool.

-Desktop Support Resume Example - See 20+ resume templates and create your resume here.
+Sample Desktop Support Resume—See more templates and create your resume here.

 And if you want to get a job as a computer tech, switch over to: Computer Technician Resume Sample & Writing Guide [+20 Examples]